 People routinely sign up for lists they aren’t right for, and you’re left spending money on these subscribers without getting anything in return.
 You can develop a reactivation campaign that drips out a few emails over the course of a set time frame, and (hopefully) move them back into the active subscribers’ segment.
 A very successful method of doing this is sending an email that asks them to identify what they’re most interested in, and moving them into a focused segment that speaks to that interest.
 This campaign can also simply ask them to confirm they still want to receive your emails!

 Personalizing your email content based on your subscribers’ buying behavior is a great way to uplevel the experience they have with your adventure brand.

 Consider surprising and delighting people who haven’t joined a tour, or bought anything, in the last season or two.
 Maybe it’s a free gift, for example.
 You can do something similar for people who have recently signed up for an upcoming trip: send them an offer on a related product or service that will make their upcoming tour with you even better.
-A bike

 You can also segment and personalize emails to people on your list who have no purchase history with your adventure brand.
 This works great when you want to send targeted information on your current specials, or information that may support their decision to buy like your 100% satisfaction guarantee, or your cancellation policy.